Articles & Blog Posts

 Featured Articles

-EDUCATOR FEATURE: Anusha Wijeyakumar —
+Educator Feature: Anusha Wijeyakumar —

 Q: What motivates you in your personal mindfulness and wellness journey?
 AW: My personal motivation stems from the fact that until we can all be well, none of us are truly well.
 I repeat this in each class to my students as a Professor at San Diego State University where I teach on collective care and the intersection of wellness and social justice.
 So often there is a hyper focus on the self in western wellness spaces which feeds rife individualism.
 Whilst the philosophy of Yoga is a path to in